slavikmosorko/medichaser/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/rafsaf/medichaser.svg)](https://hub.docker.com/r/rafsaf/medichaser)
 [![Latest release](https://img.shields.io/github/v/release/rafsaf/medichaser)](https://github.com/rafsaf/medichaser/releases/latest)

 MediChaser is a tool for automating Medicover appointment searches.
-It uses Selenium to interact with the Medicover website, handling login and MFA, and sends notifications when appointments are found.
+It interacts with the Medicover website, handles login and MFA, and sends notifications when appointments are found.

 The application is designed to be run in a Docker container and includes a `ttyd` web terminal for remote management.